Ukraine advances as Russia moves from Kyiv

 President Vladimir Putin sent troops on February 24 for what he calls a “special operation” to demilitarise Ukraine.
 The West calls it an unprovoked war of aggression that has killed thousands and uprooted a quarter of Ukraine’s population.

-Moscow said Ukrainian helicopters struck a fuel depot in the Russian border city of Belgorod, a logistics hub for its war effort, causing a huge fire.
+In the Russian border city of Belgorod, a logistics hub for its war effort, Moscow said Ukrainian helicopters struck a fuel depot, causing a huge fire.
 Ukraine denied responsibility for the incident, the first of its kind in the five-week-old war.

+The fire destroyed several oil tanks and would likely add short-term strain to Russia’s already stretched logistics chains, Britain’s defence ministry said.

 Ukraine’s top security official said Russia’s accusations were not correct.
 Ukraine’s defence ministry earlier had declined to confirm or deny involvement.